AoLab/LoRaNet/README.md

 ## End Devices
 End devices connect to the gateway and send/recieve information through it.
+End device is running on the Arduino device with the following information:

 Device address: `26 01 1b 84`